Term Life Insurance

 Lastly, two more important points:

-- There are over 100 companies in the U.S. that sell life insurance.
-Most of these are good, solid companies with excellent financial ratings and some don't even require taking a paramedical examination.
 Shopping 100 companies obviously is a bit of a chore, (and not recommended) but the point is that you have options.
 Don't assume that the underwriting from one company to the next will be identical.
-Life insurance rates vary widely.
+Rates vary widely.

-Talk to Blake, our resident expert on life insurance with DUI's, life insurance and alcohol, life insurance for smokers, marijuana life insurance and the life insurance paramedical exam.
-He knows from personal experience just how difficult it can be to deal with insurers after a DUI, what you can do to better your situation, who the best carriers are with whom to insure yourself and many other health related insurance scenarios.
+Blake knows from personal experience just how difficult it can be to deal with insurers after a DUI, what you can do to better your situation, who the best carriers are with whom to insure yourself and many other health related insurance scenarios.

 jm 1348 204 112911